tiprankstipranks

 A large percentage of Progressive Leasing's revenue is concentrated with several key POS partners, and the loss of any of these POS partner relationships would materially and adversely affect several aspects of our performance.

 Progressive Leasing's relationship with its largest POS partners will have a significant impact on our operating revenues in future periods.
 The loss of any key POS partners would have a material adverse effect on our business.
-For example, during 2023, we derived 51.3% of our consolidated revenues from customers of Progressive Leasing's top three POS partners, and 78.6% of our consolidated revenues from customers of Progressive Leasing's top ten POS partners.
+For example, during 2024, we derived 52.6% of our consolidated revenues from customers of Progressive Leasing's top three POS partners, and 78.2% of our consolidated revenues from customers of Progressive Leasing's top ten POS partners.
 Any extended discontinuance of Progressive Leasing's relationship with any of those POS partners or other high visibility retailers, including as a result of such partners going out of business or otherwise being unable or unwilling to continue their relationships with Progressive Leasing, would have a material adverse impact on several aspects of our performance.
+For example, one our top ten POS partners, Big Lots, Inc., filed for Chapter 11 bankruptcy in September 2024, which negatively impacted our financial performance in the fourth quarter of 2024 and is expected to negatively impact our financial performance for 2025.
 In addition, in the event that Progressive Leasing enters into new or amended business or contractual terms or conditions with any of its largest POS partners that are less favorable than its current arrangements with those POS partners, including with respect to the prices it pays those POS partners for merchandise that it leases to consumers and/or exclusivity, rebate or other incentive payments it may make to those POS partners, our business and prospects may be materially and adversely effected.
 Any publicity associated with the loss of any of Progressive Leasing's large POS partners may harm its reputation, making it more difficult to attract and retain consumers and other POS partners and could lessen its negotiating power with its remaining and prospective POS partners.
-Our operating revenues and operating results may also suffer if any of Progressive Leasing's POS partners experiences a significant decline in sales for any reason, including, for example, due to increased inflation and/or a prolonged recession reducing or eliminating many consumers' discretionary incomes, and/or supply chain interruptions unfavorably impacting the inventories of our POS partners.
+Our operating revenues and operating results may also suffer if any of Progressive Leasing's POS partners experiences a significant decline in sales for any reason, including, for example, due to persistent inflationary pressures that reduce many consumers' discretionary incomes, the imposition of significant tariffs on imported goods that increase the prices of the products offered by our POS partners, or supply chain interruptions unfavorably impacting the inventories of our POS partners.
 There can be no assurance that Progressive Leasing will be able to continue its relationships with its largest POS partners on the same or more favorable terms in future periods or that its relationships will continue beyond the terms of its existing contracts with them.
 Our operating revenues and operating results may suffer if, among other things, any of Progressive Leasing's POS partners renegotiate, terminate or fail to renew, or fail to renew on similar or favorable terms, their agreements or otherwise choose to modify the level of support they provide for Progressive Leasing's products and services.

 Sales & Marketing - Risk 1